Position Trading: One of the Trading Styles

 A Position Trader is someone who uses this style.
 They are usually patient and do not get nervous over small market swings.
 Unlike day traders, position traders do not need to check charts every hour.
 They focus on the bigger picture, such as economic news, company reports, and overall market trends.
 Position traders spend more time analyzing long-term patterns and planning their trades carefully.
 They are less interested in quick gains and more in steady, long-term growth.
 This style is ideal for people who have patience, can handle holding positions for a long time, and want to make thoughtful decisions instead of reacting to every small market movement.

-Why is it Called Position Trading?
+Why Is It Called Position Trading

 It is called Position trading because the main idea is to take a position in the market and keep it for a long time.
 Traders using this style open a trade and hold it until they believe the trend has run its course.
 They are not trying to profit from every small move, but from the bigger picture.